Viva Forever! The Spice Girls Musical

-It’s the show we were all waiting for and now we only have a few weeks to see it!
-The super-spectacular new Spice Girls musical Viva Forever! is on at London’s Piccadilly Theatre until 29 June, 2013 and tickets and packages are in very short supply!
+It’s the show we were all waiting for has now closed.
+The super-spectacular new Spice Girls musical Viva Forever! was on at London’s Piccadilly Theatre until 29 June, 2013 and tickets and packages didn’t exactly fly out of the door!

 Viva Forever! follows the highs and lows of a mother and daughter as they work their way through a TV reality singing contest.
 Viva is in a girl band and they have made the first live auditions… but are all the members of the band good enough to go through?
 Will they stick together or will the celebrity band wagon split them up?